Dom Perignon oenotheque 1996

 Dom Perignon

-Dom Pérignon is the most popular prestige Champagne in the world.
-On the palate, it is silky, yet retains freshness and minerality.
-Its flavor profile of lemon, exotic fruits, vanilla, and toasted notes is highly appealing, developed during an exceptionally long aging on lees of eight to nine years.
+Dom Pérignon is regarded as the world's most popular prestige Champagne.
+The palate is silky, yet never lacking in minerality and freshness.
+The aromatic profile of lemon, exotic fruits, vanilla, and toasty bread notes is highly appealing.
+This develops during an exceptionally long lees aging of eight to nine years.

-This blend makes it irresistible even when young, but as the bottle matures, notes of nuts, nougat, toast, and roasted coffee emerge.
-It gains complexity, depth, and harmony, making it an excellent choice for both casual Champagne lovers and connoisseurs.
+This combination makes it irresistible even when young.
+With increasing bottle age, notes of nuts, nougat, and roasted coffee emerge.
+It then gains even more complexity, depth, and harmony.
+Thus, it is an excellent choice for both a broad audience and demanding connoisseurs.

 The Evolution of the Style

-After joining the LVMH group, production expanded.
-The 1990 vintage marked a peak with around five million bottles produced.
-Cultivated yeasts and controlled fermentation have since ensured the characteristic Dom Pérignon style: fruity, creamy, and perfectly balanced.
+Integration into the LVMH Group led to production expansion.
+The 1990 vintage marked a peak with around five million bottles.
+Cultured yeasts and controlled fermentation have since ensured the now-typical Dom Pérignon style – fruity, creamy, and perfectly balanced.

 1970 to 1988

-The transition to a lighter, more elegant style began in 1969 – the last vintage fermented in oak.
-During the 1970s, Dom Pérignon became more refined and accessible, less powerful than Bollinger or Krug, yet finer and more harmonious.
-The 1988 vintage is considered the last in the classic, less fruity style.
+The transition to a lighter, more elegant style began as early as 1969 – the last vintage still fermented in oak.
+In the 1970s, Dom Pérignon became more stylish, approachable, finer, and more harmonious.
+It has less power than Bollinger or Krug.
+The 1988 vintage is considered the last Dom Pérignon in the classic, less fruity style.

 1947 to 1966

-During this period, Dom Pérignon was made from old vines and the best Grand Cru vineyards – a structured, powerful Champagne comparable to the great wines of Krug or Bollinger.
-Bottles from this era are among the most sought-after worldwide.
+During this period, Dom Pérignon was made from old vines and the best Grand Cru plots.
+It is a structured, powerful Champagne comparable to the great wines of Krug or Bollinger.
+Bottles from this era are among the most sought-after in the world.

 1921 to 1943

-The first Dom Pérignon (vintage 1921) was originally a Moët & Chandon vintage that spent extended time on lees before being bottled in its iconic shape.
-This marked the creation of the world’s first prestige Champagne – a milestone in Champagne history.
+The first Dom Pérignon vintages were bottles of standard Moët & Chandon vintage champagne that had been aged longer on lees.
+Later it was rebottled into the distinctive bottle.
+Thus was born the world's first prestige Champagne – a milestone in Champagne history.

-The 1988 vintage offers mature, complex aromas, while the 1996 vintage is known for its power, mineral energy, and intense fruit.
+For lovers of mature wines, 1988 and 1996 are particularly recommended.
+The 1988 shows mature, complex aromas, while the 1996 is known for its power, mineral energy, and intense fruit.

 Production and the Philosophy of Plénitude

 Dom Pérignon is always a vintage Champagne.
-Contrary to popular belief, it is produced in many vintages because top vineyards almost always yield excellent grapes.
-In challenging years, production is significantly smaller.
+Contrary to popular belief, it is produced in quite a few vintages, as the overwhelming selection of top plots almost always yields good grapes.
+In challenging years, it is produced in significantly smaller quantities.

-Harvesting is done by hand, and only the juice from the first pressing is used.
-Fermentation occurs in stainless steel tanks to preserve freshness.
-Since the early 1990s, Cellar Master Richard Geoffroy has consistently carried out malolactic fermentation, contributing to the soft, creamy texture.
+Harvesting is done by hand, and only the must from the first pressing is used.
+Since 1970, fermentation takes place in stainless steel tanks to preserve freshness.
+Since the early 1990s, Chef de Cave Richard Geoffroy has consistently carried out malolactic fermentation, contributing to the soft, creamy texture.

-After base wine production, hundreds of different wines are available for selection to create the final blend.
-Being an excellent taster with a great memory is not enough; the character of the final cuvée only emerges by combining the right components.
+After maturation of the base wines, there are hundreds of different wines to choose from, from which the assemblage of the cuvée is made.
+Being an excellent taster with an outstanding memory is not enough.
+The character of the final cuvée only emerges from the correct combination of the right components.

-After bottle fermentation, the wine ages eight to nine years on lees.
-The dosage is deliberately low at 4–6 g/l to maintain the tension between fruit and minerality.
+After bottle fermentation, the wine matures eight to nine years on lees.
+The dosage is deliberately low at 4–6 g/l to maintain tension between fruit and minerality.

 Editions and Plénitudes

-Besides the classic Dom Pérignon Brut, the rare Dom Pérignon Rosé has been produced since 1959, using about 10% Pinot Noir red wine, shifting the ratio to roughly 60% Pinot Noir and 40% Chardonnay.
-Aromatically, it presents red fruits and delicate spice.
-It was launched in 1971 to celebrate the 2500-year anniversary of the Persian Empire.
+In addition to the classic white Dom Pérignon, there has been the rare Dom Pérignon Rosé since 1959, made with about 10% Pinot Noir red wine, shifting the ratio to roughly 60% Pinot Noir and 40% Chardonnay.
+Aromatically, it shows red fruits and fine spice.
+It was launched in 1971 at the 2500th anniversary celebration of the Persian Empire.

-Previously, older, late-disgorged bottles were released as Dom Pérignon Œnothèque.
-Today, the house uses the Plénitude system, describing the developmental stages of Dom Pérignon:
+Formerly, older, late-disgorged bottles were released as Dom Pérignon Œnothèque.
+Today, the house uses the Plénitude system, which describes the developmental stages of a Dom Pérignon:

 • P1 is the regular version, aged about eight years on lees.

-• P3 (over 25 years on lees) debuted in 2013 with the 1983 vintage, followed later by older vintages.
-Its style is marked by nutty, concentrated maturity and aromas of dried fruits, nuts, and coffee.
+• P3 (over 25 years on lees) was introduced in 2013 with the 1983 vintage.
+Later, even older vintages followed.
+The style is marked by nutty, concentrated maturity and aromas of dried fruits, nuts, and coffee.

-P2 and P3 feel fresher for several years due to extended lees aging.
-Standard bottles are often most enjoyable afterward.
+P2 and P3 appear somewhat fresher for a few years due to the long lees aging.
+Afterward, standard bottles are usually most beautiful.